Mengrou-Wang/Data-Processing-Visualization-in-R/README.md

 - Identify business objectives, business questions, outline of report
 - Data cleaning and preprocessing
 - Data visualization
-- Feature engineering
-- Write the business findings and recommendation parts of the report
+- Write the findings and recommendation parts of the report
 - Notebook documentation